vigyan16/vigyan16.github.io/projects/index.md

 ---
 layout: project
-title: All Projects
+title: Research
-excerpt: "A List of Projects"
+excerpt: "A List of Research Posts"
 ---